 Section 1.
-Senators shall bring to the Senate proposals originating from (or endorsed by) Department Chairs, from academic supportive services, and from other areas of academic concern of the faculty.
-Proposals shall be in writing and furnished in sufficient copies to facilitate review and action of the Senate.
+Senators shall bring to the Senate proposals originating from (or endorsed by) Department Chairs, academic supportive services, or concerned faculty.

 Section 2.
-Each elected Senator (except the Chair and Secretary) shall serve on one of the Standing Committees or on the Committee on Committees and Elections.
+Each elected Senator (except the Chair and Secretary) shall serve on one of the Standing Committees or on the Committees and Elections.